facebook-pixel

 • Higher safety and insurance considerations

-According to industry data from Angi, drywall ceiling repair cost ranges from $220 to $1,300, depending on damage extent and accessibility.
+According to industry data from Angi, drywall ceiling repair cost ranges from $220 to $1,300, depending on the extent of damage and accessibility.
 Underpricing ceiling jobs is one of the fastest ways to wreck your margins.

 Water Damage and Mold ($500 – $2,500+)